I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 In 2013, Choo became the first Korean-born player to hit a home run in the postseason, and in 2015, he became the first Asian-born player to hit for the cycle.
-Choo is currently a free agent after playing out his seven-year, $130 million contract with the Rangers.
+Choo signed with the SK Wyverns of the KBO for the 2021 season after playing out his seven-year, $130 million contract with the Rangers.
 He is one of just four offensive players from Korea to ever take 1,000 plate appearances, and with 7,157 in his career, Choo is the only one of them to come to bat more than 1,100 times.

 While the best baseball players ever to come out of Korea were featured above, I've listed a couple of more who deserve mention.